 The purpose of registration is to protect the nutritional health, safety and welfare of the public by encouraging high standards of performance of persons practicing the profession of dietetics.
 The computerized exam is offered on a regular basis in Illinois and throughout the US year round.
-Exam questions cover four domain areas: Principles of Dietetics, Nutrition Care for Individuals and Groups, Management of Food and Nutrition Programs and Services, and Foodservice Systems.
-After completing an internship or supervised practice program, the student is eligible to sit for the RDN exam.
-Only after successfully passing this exam can the student become a RDN.
+Exam questions cover five domain areas: Food and Nutrition Sciences, Nutrition Care for Individuals and Groups, Management of Food and Nutrition Programs and Services, Foodservice Systems Nutrition.
+After completing an internship or supervised practice program, the student is eligible to sit for the RD exam.
+Only after successfully passing this exam can the student become a RD.

-After obtaining the RDN credential, seventy-five clock hours of approved continuing education in the field over a five-year period are also required (note that the state of IL further requires that this continuing education be distributed equally, in other words, 15 credits annually).
+After obtaining the RD credential, seventy-five clock hours of approved continuing education in the field over a five-year period are also required.
 Approved continuing education activities include conferences, workshops, seminars, academic coursework, and other learning experiences.
-In order to maintain RDN status, a yearly fee of \$60.00 must be paid to the Commission of Dietetic Registration (CDR).
+In order to maintain RD status, a yearly fee of \$60.00 is paid to the Commission of Dietetic Registration (CDR).